Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Background

 \subsection{Relevant Works on LROs}

-Numerous existing works have applied LLMs to relations.
-In this paper, we focus on systems whose LLM-enhanced components fit the scope of LRO in Definition~\ref{def:lro}, categorized as follows.
+\begin{new} Numerous existing works have applied LLMs to relational data.
+In this paper, we focus on studies whose LLM-enhanced components fall within the scope of LROs following Definition~\ref{def:lro}.
+While LROs are in principle composable with each other and with classical SQL operators, prior works differ in how they are packaged and exposed.
+Accordingly, we categorize existing works into two groups. \end{new}

-\emph{\textbf{Standalone-LRO Components}} expose a single LRO as an end-to-end component to solve a relatively self-contained task.
-Such components typically target data preparation (\eg, entity matching) over relations.
-Consequently, they are usually not designed to be composed with classical SQL operators or additional LROs.
-For example, Figure~\ref{fig:system-example}(a) shows \texttt{LLM\_SELECT}, which performs end-to-end schema linking and returns a narrowed relation.
+\textbf{Standalone-LRO works} expose a single LRO as an end-to-end component for a relatively self-contained task.
+LROs in these works typically target data preparation (\eg, entity matching) over relations, and therefore often provide limited support for composing the LRO with SQL operators or additional LROs.
+For example, Figure~\ref{fig:system-example}(a) shows \texttt{LLM\_FILTER} at the column level, which performs end-to-end schema linking and returns a narrowed relation.